 City Council.
 The Bonita Springs City Council has been engaged in the E.A.R. process through formal public meetings and one-on-one meetings.
 Planners held one on one meetings with Council members on April 5th and April 6th 2022 and presented the E.A.R. framework in a public meeting on April 6, 2022.
-City Council held its first public hearing for the E.A.R. notification letter on March 1, 2023.
-Following that, additional one-on-one meetings were held on March 10, 2023 and a final public hearing on March 15, 2023.80
+City Council held its first public hearing regarding the E.A.R. notification letter on March 1, 2023.
+Following that, additional one-on-one meetings were held on March 10, 2023 and a final public hearing on March 15, 2023.
+At the March 15, 2023 City Council meeting members voted unanimously to send the E.A.R.
+Determination Letter to the State Department of Economic Opportunity.